rythrojaofficial/axis45/secret_pages/adminMD/injury-unconscious.md

 - if not, just clear space around them

 ## call 911

+*If you do not need to call 911, this is the wrong tab*
 - "There has been this type of emergency _______
     - anaphalactic shock
     - Seizure